General DefinitionAny part of a decedent's estate not effectively disposed of by will. Sec. 2-101.

 Submission of WillA person having custody of a will, other than a register of probate, must, within 30 days after notice of the death of the testator, deliver such will into the probate court having jurisdiction of the probate, or to the executors named in the will, who must themselves deliver it into such court within said time; and if a person neglects without reasonable cause so to deliver a will, after being duly cited for that purpose by such court, he may be committed to jail by warrant of the court until he delivers it as above provided, and will be liable to a person who is aggrieved for the damage sustained by him by reason of such neglect.
 Sec.
 2-516.

-NotificationsIf it appears in the petition for the probate of a will or letters testamentary that there is no husband, widow or heir at law of such deceased person known to be living, the attorney general will be made a party to the petition and will be given notice of all proceedings relative to the probate of the will or granting of letters testamentary.
+NotificationsIf it appears in the petition for the probate of a will or letters testamentary that there is no spouse or heir at law of such deceased person known to be living, the attorney general will be made a party to the petition and will be given notice of all proceedings relative to the probate of the will or granting of letters testamentary.
 Sec.
 3-306.

 InventoryEvery executor and every administrator must, within three months after his appointment, make an oath and return to the probate court a true inventory of the real and personal property of the deceased which at the time of making such inventory has come to his possession or knowledge.
 Sec.
 3-706.